FlagOpen/FlagAttention/README.md

 ## Run the Benchmark

 Benchmarks are provided to measure the TFLOPs/s achieved.
-Since operators in `FlagAttention` deviates from Flash Attention, the total amount of computation is different even when batch size, sequence length, number of heads, head dimension, and other configurations are the same.
+FLOPs/s is used as a metric for speed of the operator.
 To calculate the FLOPs of an operator, only matmuls are counted.
 The FLOPs is divided by the median runtime to get the achieved FLOPs/s.

+We benchmark operators in Triton implemention against a reference implementation in Pytorch.
+When the input size is large, the reference implementation in Pytorch runs out of memory.
+In such cases, the FLOP/s is treated as zero.

+The speed of `Flash Attention v2` (https://github.com/Dao-AILab/flash-attention, v2.2.3) with the same size of inputs is also provided as a reference.
+But since operators in `FlagAttention` deviates from Flash Attention, the total amount of computation is different even when batch size, sequence length, number of heads, head dimension, and other configurations are the same.

 ## Operators